jaeyeol816/Dynamic-NGPs/README.md

 ```bash
 python main.py
 ```
-- All the step will be done auto~matically.
+- All the step will be done automatically.
 	- Includes (1) converting yuv to png files, (2) converting camera parameter based on `MPEG OMAF` coordinate to `NeRF` coordinate, (3) making directories for each frame and change crucial information in json file, (4) training deep learning model, and (5) make video by concatenating test view files.
 - It will take some time (depending on `transfer_learning_n_iters` and num of frames).
 Take some coffee, or have dinner.

 **3. Seeing Results**
+- your output video will be generated in `Data/{content_name}/Output_{exp_name}`.
+	- If you selected 'pose trace render' mode, the name of the video will be `poses_video.mp4`.
+	- If you selected 'test set render' mode, the name of the video will be `view{view_number}.mp4`.

 ---